Errors, Exceptions and Warnings#

 SyntaxError: unmatched ')'

-Here, it helps to separate your code into simpler, multiple-lines statements:
+Here, it helps to separate your code into simpler, multi-line statements:

 # better coding